-Do everything you can to help your CV stand out, from including volunteer work, a brief summary about what you're looking for to highlighting your sporting achievements.
+Do everything you can to help your CV stand out, from including volunteer work, a brief summary about what you're looking for, to highlighting your sporting and academic achievements.

 If you are concerned you don't have this information to add to your resume or cover letter, it would defintely be worth getting out there and gaining some volunteer experience or join a sporting team!

 It's really about standing out from the crowd and showing a potential employer what YOU can bring to their organisation!

 Download our easy to use resume templates for a head start

 We get it, this can be a frustrating process!
 Many jobs are filled before they are advertised, there may be limited jobs going in your area and there are often hundreds of applicants applying for the same job roles which can make the job hunting process a little challenging!

 But most importantly, don't give up as perseverance is key!